piyush0810/rajatbansalportfolio/index.md

 intro_image_hide_on_mobile: true
 ---

-# Rajat Bansal, Company Secretaries
+# Rajat Bansal & Associates

-Hi ,this is rajat bansal here for your different services as mentioned below.
+Rajat Bansal & Associates is a Firm of Company Secretaries, established in 2021, whose aim is to provide quality services for its clients.
+Mr Rajat Bansal ,Associate member of institute of Company secretaries of India is the Founder of Rajat Bansal and associates(RBA).